umarhassan-mitodl/11.360-fall-2010/content/pages/readings.md

 Area economic development planning: Tools and prospects
 {{< tdclose >}}{{< tdopen >}}

-Culbertson, Kurt. "[Fixing the Strip](http://trid.trb.org/view.aspx?id=921564)." *Planning*.
+Culbertson, Kurt. "{{% resource_link "c230a45b-7dc4-404a-9d9c-daed8db99428" "Fixing the Strip" %}}." *Planning*.
 (May/June 2010): 38-41.

-Currid, Elizabeth. "[How Art and Culture Happen in New York](http://www.informaworld.com/smpp/content~db=all~content=a785038110)." *Journal of the American Planning Association* 73, no. 4, (Autumn 2007): 454-467.
+Currid, Elizabeth. "{{% resource_link "15b2815a-06c9-44d9-bfba-8a5fc6adeb37" "How Art and Culture Happen in New York" %}}." *Journal of the American Planning Association* 73, no. 4, (Autumn 2007): 454-467.

 Hinshaw, Mark, and Brian Vanneman.
 "The Supermarket as a Neighborhood Building Block." *Planning* (March 2010): 28-31.
-There was once a contentious fight about bringing a Super Stop and Shop to Needham Street; is it time to reconsider the use, perhaps on a smaller scale? ([PDF](https://www.milwaukieoregon.gov/sites/default/files/fileattachments/community_development/page/33421/neighborhood_bldg_block.pdf))
+There was once a contentious fight about bringing a Super Stop and Shop to Needham Street; is it time to reconsider the use, perhaps on a smaller scale? ({{% resource_link "07becb65-43a9-419d-836c-d3be8d0e0439" "PDF" %}})

 Seidman, Karl F. *Revitalizing Commerce for American Cities: A Practitioner's Guide to Urban Main Street Programs*.
 The Fannie Mae Foundation, September 2004.
-An excellent primer. ([PDF - 1.8MB](https://www.innovations.harvard.edu/sites/default/files/49663.pdf))
+An excellent primer. ({{% resource_link "285e87fc-7958-4bc8-a1fc-1b02108a301a" "PDF - 1.8MB" %}})

 {{< tdclose >}}{{< trclose >}}{{< tropen >}}{{< tdopen >}}
 15